noncorpus/DnD5e/unbroken-circle/characters/meriel-alwine.md

 ------         | :-------: | -----:     | :---:   | ----------
 Short Sword    |     +5    | d6 + 5(s)  |         | Light, finesse

+Radiant Sun Bolt
+30 Ft.
+Proficient.
+Add (+3)Dex to attack and damage rolls Damage, d4 (changes as I gain levels)

+Defelct Missiles
+Use reaction to reduce attack by 1d10+ (+3)Dex + (3)monk level
+Can use Ki to throw it back

 ## Background

 Age | Height | Weight  |